Gmugra/net.cactusthorn.localization/README.md

 Keep in mind, that it's not clean according to true OOD to have and use something like that.
 It's working just fine, but: if you need something like that, you have problems with design of your application.

-You should be careful.
 Problems with it:
 * can throw exception during initialization(when something wrong with the files), and this fact breaks initialization-on-demand pattern, actually
-  * if it fail at initialization moment, it will be dead till restart of the application.
-NoClassDefFoundError.
+  * if it fail at initialization moment, it will be dead: NoClassDefFoundError.
 * need 4 parameters for initialization

 Trade-off: need to originize first single call of the class with special initialization method somewhere at very start of your application.